A partnership between the Foundation and CA Romania to support microfinance

 MFIs quickly recognized the health implications of the crisis.
 They immediately sought to adjust their operating procedures to address the risk of contamination by adopting recommended barrier measures and launching awareness campaigns among clients and employees.

 “Handwashing is mandatory in all branches, with buckets and soap provided for everyone entering the offices.
-Hand sanitizers are provided on the counter for all customers who transact with tellers. […] The process of acquiring protective masks for tellers is underway.
+Hand sanitizers are provided on the counter for all customers transacting with tellers. […] The process of acquiring protective masks for tellers is underway.
 All staff members experiencing symptoms are strongly advised to stay home during monitoring.
-We have strongly advised all staff to avoid visiting branches given the evolving situation unless absolutely necessary.” – Partner in Sierra Leone
+We have strongly recommended that all staff avoid visiting branches given the evolving situation unless absolutely necessary.” – Partner in Sierra Leone

 MFIs have also had to adapt to decisions taken by local authorities to slow the spread of the virus.
 Organizations in the highest-risk areas have been forced to partially or completely cease operations and close some of their local branches.

-“All operations will be closed from 12:00 on 26 March 2020, in accordance with the President’s announcement on Monday 23 March, to allow staff to return home for the lockdown period. […] Disbursements to clients have been deferred until the end of the lockdown period.” – Partner in South Africa
+“All operations will be closed from 12:00 on March 26, 2020, in accordance with the President’s announcement on Monday, March 23, and to allow staff to return home for the lockdown period. […] Disbursements to clients have been deferred until the end of the lockdown period.” – Partner in South Africa

 Teleworking or staff rotation systems were quickly implemented at the vast majority of our partners.
 Faced with numerous bans on gatherings, institutions now work with a representative of the credit solidarity groups and stay in touch with their clients through instant messaging services.